t9md/atom-narrow/README.md

 # What's this?

 - Provide narrowing UI like emacs-helm and unite/denite.vim.
-- But **not** aiming to become "can open anything from narrow-able UI" package.
+- **Not** aiming to become "can open anything from narrow-able UI" package.
 - Primal focus is on **code-navigation**.
 - Provider provide items( e.g. by `search` files in project ), you can filter items by query to narrow down further.
 - As you move cursor on active-editor, **current** item on narrow-ui is automatically synced.